 After the probationary period, the apprenticeship agreement may be canceled at the request of the apprentice or may be suspended or canceled by the Local JATC for a good cause after documented due notice to the apprentice and a reasonable opportunity for corrective action.
 In such cases, the Local JATC will provide written notice to the apprentice and to the Registration Agency of the final action taken.

-Please sign and submit this application, then submit all of the documents by email to CJATIUOE@outlook.com and
+Please sign and submit this application, then submit all of the documents on this page or by email to CJATIUOE@outlook.com or

 Applications submitted without documents will NOT be considered.